 DEVELOPING CARRIAGE HORSES & DRIVERS

-After graduating “horsie college,” I returned to the west coast, and soon began driving carriage in downtown Victoria once again.
-Just like in my teens, I was frequently given the young or less experienced horses to continue their development, and in 2017, I was named Supervisor of Horse and Driver Development with Tally-Ho Carriage Tours.
+After graduating “horsie college,” I returned to the west coast, and soon began driving carriage commercially once again.
+Just like in my teens, I was frequently given the young or less experienced horses to continue their development, and in 2017, I was named Supervisor of Horse and Driver Development with one of the world's top carriage tour operators.
 I was charged with the education and training of all new horses and drivers coming into the company, preparing them to tour visitors safely and happily throughout the city centre.
 I was also tasked with developing an industry-leading training program for both horses and drivers.
 With a strong emphasis on safety, this comprehensive curriculum outlines the skills, knowledge, and experience needed to ensure horses and drivers remain healthy and happy in all manner of urban situations.

 While I was driving professionally, I also maintained my own team of Belgians at home.
 We showed at the local fall fairs and did wagon rides for special events in our area.
 We were a well-known fixture in our community, often hooking up the wagon to go and visit a neighbour or get ice cream from the corner store.
 Always seeking to learn from respected mentors, I’ve been blessed with the opportunity to work with a number of internationally acclaimed carriage drivers and instructors in recent years, including Barry Hook, Robin Groves, and Andy Marcoux.